hifi/q2pro-admin/docs/api.md

 Where `data` contains the full response object from the backend.
 All error messages by definition are user friendly and can be displayed as received.

+Datetime format is `YYYY-MM-DD HH:MM:SS` and all times are in UTC.

 ## Session

 User session management.